JKAdministrator/reactToDoList/README.md

-# Upload to git
+# commmit the changes of all files

-git commit
+ist> git commit -a -m "added loguin with email & gmail"

+# push to repositori (branch main)

 git push -u origin main
+`

 # deploy a firebase

 firebase deploy

+# start a firebase emulator

+firebase emulators:start

 # Getting Started with Create React App